NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Repository.md

 #### Adding Custom Facets

-The Repository view provides access to additional data facets beyond those listed above.
+The Repository Page provides access to additional data facets beyond those listed above.
 Facets corresponding to additional properties listed in the [GDC Data Dictionary](../../Data_Dictionary/index.md) can be added using the "add a filter" links available at the top of the Cases and Files facet tabs:

 [![Add a Facet](images/gdc-data-portal-data-add-facet.png)](images/gdc-data-portal-data-add-facet.png "Click to see the full image.")